 At the species level, giraffes are considered Vulnerable on the IUCN Red List; however, the population as a whole has dropped substantially in recent decades with less than 80,000 individuals remaining across Africa.

-The subspecies of Kordofan giraffe (Giraffa camelopardalis antiquorum) numbers less than 2000 individuals across West Central Africa.
+The subspecies of Kordofan giraffe (Giraffa camelopardalis antiquorum) numbers less than 2000 individuals across West Central Africa and have recently been assessed as critically endangered on the IUCN Red List.
 In addition to their diminishing population size, the Kordofan giraffe inhabits some of the most unstable regions in the world: southern Chad, the Central African Republic, northern Cameroon and northern Democratic Republic of Congo.
 Conservation of threatened species is difficult under the best of circumstances, but protecting species in areas with significant political and/or socio-economic challenges, or regions that lack enforced laws, is even more difficult.

 The North Region of Cameroon is one of the last strongholds for the charismatic species of the Sudanian savanna woodland, including the Kordofan giraffe.
 In the heart of this area, the Western Bénoué Ecosystem (WBE) is composed of a UNESCO Biosphere Reserve (Bénoué National Park) and four neighbouring hunting zones.
 Despite its rich biodiversity, the WBE is faced with several threats, the most critical of which is uncontrolled pastoralism by non-local herders.
 Overgrazing by cattle can negatively impact large herbivore populations by reducing food abundance.